Dick Flood: Environmentalist

 In 1981, Flood changed his name to Okefenokee Joe.
 He became an expert on wildlife and ecology and began to teach lessons through his ballads and wildlife demonstrations.

+Okefenokee Joe, an 11-foot-long alligator, named after him, lived and dominated in the Okefenokee Swamp, died at almost 80, in 2021.

 TV host and narrator

 In the late 1980s, he narrated and hosted two documentaries Swampwise and The Joy of Snakes..
 He also created a DVD field guide Know Your Snakes – Venomous Snakes of the Southeastern United States.
 Beginning in 1991 he made several appearances on the Georgia Outdoor series produced by Georgia Public Broadcasting.
 He speaks and performs for schools, libraries, and seminars.

 Legacy

 In November 2015, Flood was inducted into the Atlanta Country Music Hall of Fame.
 In recent years, Flood has worked with Fervor Records to release many of his previously unreleased recordings.
 The independent music label has also placed his music in television and film.
 Flood also owns his own record label, Cowhouse Island Records, and continues to write and record songs and albums about nature, simple living, and his faith.